This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 8. Use auto-column fill type for narrow or smaller characters

-Note: It is not recommended to use satin stitches (auto column) longer than 1.2 cm (12 mm) - the widest part of letter should not be thicker than 12 mm.
-Satin stitch longer than 12mm is replaced with jump stitch and short running stitch.
-Jump stitches are not shown in 3D preview so the gaps appear in text preview (Picture No. 9).
-Embroidery machine will sew these jump stitches, but they might be too loose.
+Note: It is not recommended to use satin stitches (auto column) longer than 1.2 cm (12 mm) - the widest part of a letter should not be thicker than 12 mm.
+A satin stitch longer than 12 mm is replaced with a jump stitch and a short running stitch.
+Jump stitches are not shown in the 3D preview, so gaps appear in the text preview (Picture No. 9).
+The embroidery machine will sew these jump stitches, but they might be too loose.
 It is recommended to use plain fill in this case (Picture No. 10).

-9. Auto-column fill type applied to large characaters
+9. Auto-column fill type applied to large characters

 10. Use plain fill type for thick or large characters